home photos letters maps world view links search boats poems updates

 Seven Seas Cruising Association

-We are Commodores in the SSCA, a loose collection of cruising people.
+We were longtime Commodores in the SSCA, a loose collection of cruising people.
 The SSCA website www.ssca.org provides on-line access to issues of its monthly “Commodores’ Bulletins” which has a wealth of information submitted by members around the world.
 The site also has forums and other features of value to cruisers.
-We recommend becoming members of this international organization.
+We recommend this international organization.

 Noonsite